10 tips for conducting market research with children & young people

 Not only that, but children’s power to influence their parents’ purchases has increased over time too, making them an important target audience for brands - and as technology continues to take over the world, their opinion is set to become even more important.

-However, children and young people are still developing, and as a result the way they communicate, think and interact will bring different insights to that of an adult - which means your research needs to be handled differently, too.
+However, children and young people are still developing, and as a result the way they communicate, think, and interact will bring different insights to that of an adult - which means your research needs to be handled differently, too.

 1. Reach out to the parent or guardian

-When carrying out qualitative market research with children and young people, whatever the nature of the project recruitment will almost always need to be done via the adult responsible for the child.
+When carrying out qualitative market research with children and young people, whatever the nature of the project, recruitment will almost always need to be done via the adult responsible for the child.

 2. Be sure to get consent

-When conducting qualitative market research with children, you should always get consent from a responsible adult.
-This could be a parent, guardian or grandparent - or if the research is being conducted in a school the head teacher can act as loco parentis and give permission instead (although best practice would always be to let the parents know what is happening, too).
+This could be a parent, guardian, or grandparent - or if the research is being conducted in a school, the head teacher can act as loco parentis and give permission instead (although best practice would always be to let the parents know what is happening, too).

-It's not just about the adults, though - you also need to make sure you get informed consent from the child as well, and they should also be fully aware that they can withdraw at any time, too - although for the research to be useful they should really want to take part.
+Plus, they should be fully aware that they can withdraw at any time, too - although for the research to be high quality, they should be as engaged as possible and really want to take part.

 3. Establish clear rules from the start